 Timeless English Interiors

-I specialise in the perfectly imperfect English interior style - homes that feel layered, warm and welcoming rather than overtly styled.
+I also create the timeless 'perfectly imperfect' English interior style for private homes — spaces that feel layered, warm and welcoming rather than overtly styled.

 For me, great interior design goes beyond how a space looks.

-From there, I consider how the space is to be lived in or experienced.
+From there, I consider how the space is to be lived in.

 In a private home, this means understanding the people who live there.

-In a holiday property, it means imagining the guest — how they arrive, how they relax and how they want to feel during their stay.
+In a holiday property, it means imagining the guest — how they arrive, how they settle, how they relax and how they move through the space.

-From there, I translate this into colour, texture, materials and detail, layering everything in a way that feels natural, balanced and timeless.
+I then translate this into colour, texture, materials and detail — layering everything in a way that feels natural, balanced and timeless.

-This is why my interiors feel effortless — because they belong to the space, rather than being imposed upon it.
+This is why my interiors feel instinctive — because they belong to the space and to the people within it, rather than being imposed upon it.

 A home should not simply look beautiful.